hwz/chirp/module-2/readme.md

 </html>
 ```

-###Creating Partials###
+###Creating a Single Page App###

+####Creating Partials
-We have three views and they all function fine, but one of the joys of Angular is that you don't have to reload all your resources.
+We have three views and we can navigate to each one by changing the URL, but one of the joys of Angular is that you don't have to reload all your resources.
 Instead, we can combine these into the infamous single page application, and create `partial templates` that we'll dynamically load into the view when we need them.

 Let's begin by making the base `layout template` page, `index.html`.
 We can put all of our javascript and css links here.
 We'll also set the directive for our `ng-app` here.

-The `ng-view` directive is used to indicate where each view partials will be injected if they are needed.
+The `ng-view` directive is used to indicate where each view partial will be injected if it is needed.

 ```html
 <!--index.html-->